Why Neurodivergent Practice is Effective When Other Methods Have Failed

 What Real-Time Neuroplasticity Practice™ Actually Is

-Neurodivergent practice meets you where you are right now, unlike therapy, which focuses on the past, or generic practice, which provides one-size-fits-all strategies, especially when you’re struggling to start a project or when your emotions feel overwhelming.
+Neurodivergent practice meets you where you are right now, unlike clinical practice, which focuses on the past, or generic practice, which provides one-size-fits-all strategies, especially when you’re struggling to start a project or when your emotions feel overwhelming.
 When you’re in a difficult conversation.
 Your practitioner helps you think when you’re about to decide.

 The Neuroscience Behind Why Neurodivergent Practice Works